Distributionally Robust Reinforcement Learning with Human Feedback: Experiments

-In order to train the policy, we use the DR RMs obtained in the previous subsection, i.e. for a given value of $\rho$, we use the robust reward model obtained with the same $\rho$, and then run robust PPO variants with identical $\rho$.
-We downsample 5K data from the Unified-Feedback dataset to use as the training data for PPO.
-We evaluate our models on the Unified-Feedback test set, HHH Alignment \parencite{askell2021hhhalignment}, and MT-Bench \parencite{zheng2023mtbench} tasks.
+In order to train the policy, we use the DR RMs obtained in the previous subsection, i.e. for a given value of $\rho$, we use the robust reward model obtained with the same $\rho$, and then run robust PPO with identical $\rho$.
+We downsample 5K data from the Unified-Feedback dataset to use as the training data.
+We use the same choice of $\rho$ as for the reward models.
+We evaluate our models on the Unified-Feedback test set, HHH Alignment \citep{askell2021hhhalignment}, and MT-Bench \citep{zheng2023mtbench} tasks. \Cref{tab:eval-ppo} shows the performance of DR PPO, and the results show that for most choices of $\rho$ the performance is comparable or increases for both ID \emph{and} OOD tasks, compared to standard PPO.